Japan Real Estate Depreciation: The 4-Year Strategy

 Together, they form a complete life.

 A: Yes.
-Japan is one of the few countries in Asia that allows 100% freehold ownership of land and buildings by foreigners.
-You own the dirt, not a lease.
+Japan allows 100% freehold ownership of land and buildings by foreigners.

 A: Generally, no. “Free” houses are liabilities, not assets.
 They often come with unclear boundaries, massive renovation costs (exceeding the asset value), and remote locations with no resale liquidity.
 We focus on investable market assets—properties with clear title, road access, and rental potential.

 A: If you do not have permanent residency (PR), financing is difficult.
-Most of my HNW clients transact in cash.
-However, some banks (like SMBC Prestia or Bank of China) offer loans to foreign investors for high-value properties, typically with a 30-50% down payment.
+Most HNW clients transact in cash.
+However, in limited cases, certain banks may offer financing to foreign investors for high-value properties, subject to strict screening and a significant down payment (typically 30-50%).

 Your Next Step